hxxr/rpi-player/README.md

 # rpi-player

 ### Description
-A collection of programs written in C that demonstrate the playing of music (PWM waves) through a passive piezo buzzer (or passive speaker) through the Raspberry Pi's GPIO pins.
+A collection of programs written in C that demonstrate the playing of music (PWM waves) through a passive piezo buzzer (or passive speaker) using the Raspberry Pi's GPIO pins.

 Also includes two examples of interacting with the Raspberry Pi's DMA engine using regtool.c.